Our gay city guide to Chisinau with tips on the gay scene, activities, cool restaurants, accommodation, and how to stay safe.

-Even if you don't particularly want to leave the city you can still sample many of the city's food and drinks on a Chisinau taste and flavours walking tour.
+Even if you don't particularly want to leave the city you can still sample many of the city's food and drinks on a Chisinau taste and flavors walking tour.
 While Chisinau doesn't have a Starbucks, they do have their own hip coffee chain called Tucano (Toucan), which started out right here.
-We really enjoyed the master-class at the groovy Tucano cafe, which even sells cannabis coffee!
+We really enjoyed the master class at the groovy Tucano cafe, which even sells cannabis coffee!
 We also got the chance to sample three different wines with an expert sommelier, accompanied by some delicious placinte.
-The city isn't all about food and wine though, even using vine and grape extracts to make natural skincare products.
+The city isn't all about food and wine though, even using vine and grape extracts to make natural skin care products.

 Planning your trip to Chisinau

 We've put together some handy hints and tips to help you plan your own trip to Chisinau.
-Read on to find out everything the gay traveller should know before they go.
+Read on to find out everything the gay traveler should know before they go.

-How to get there: If you are travelling by land then you can drive into Moldova from Ukraine and Romania, or even get an overnight train from Bucharest to Chisinau.
+How to get there: If you are traveling by land then you can drive into Moldova from Ukraine and Romania, or even get an overnight train from Bucharest to Chisinau.
 Quite a few European budget airlines fly to Chisinau from major cities.
-From Chisinau international airport you can travel to the city centre by bus, trolleybus or minibuses, although we personally prefer to book a private airport transfer so we don't need to stress about figuring out public transport in a new country while juggling luggage.
+From Chisinau international airport you can travel to the city center by bus, trolleybus or minibusses, although we personally prefer to book a private airport transfer so we don't need to stress about figuring out public transport in a new country while juggling luggage.